abhishekabhishek/abhishekabhishek.github.io/_posts/2018-09-26-Project-Update.md

 1. **Current short-term research focus**

-- Current focus will be on researching classical analogues to the Quantum algorithms developed for exploring graph properties, such as classical random walks, markov chains to gain a deeper understanding of the problem at hand.
+- Current focus will be on researching classical analogues to the Quantum algorithms developed for exploring graph properties, such as classical random walks, markov chains to gain a deeper understanding of the problem at hand as well as developing and teesting executions.

 2. **Current challenges and their foreseeable solutions**